 In the world of the Internet, we are endlessly inundated with all kinds of information.
 Although using the Internet has made it much easier to gather information, methods of controlling information posted on the Internet and providing protection from malicious websites have yet to be established and Internet users run a very high risk of unintentionally encountering problematic websites.
 Meanwhile, email, though an essential business tool, also poses many security challenges, such as data leakage due to transmission errors, spam and spoofed messages, and risks of virus infection resulting from receiving malicious files.
-Additionally, personal information, data from outsourcing parties and other electronic data, which are now part of important management assets, are also exposed to growing risks of data leaks due to insiders' unauthorized taking-out of information, theft or loss of devices, email transmission errors and other operational errors.
+Additionally, personal information, data from outsourcing parties and other electronic data, which are now part of important management assets, are also exposed to growing risks of data leaks due to insiders' unauthorized taking out of information, theft or loss of devices, email transmission errors and other operational errors.
+In addition, with the recent increase in the use of cloud services, measures for dealing with attacks on cloud services through unauthorized access are necessary.